-Tip: Outside the city centre you can park for free and for an unlimited time.
+Tip: Beyond the city centre you can park for free and for an unlimited time.

 If you are on a road trip in England, you might be looking for places to visit near Bury St Edmunds on a road trip.

-Here are our top picks and distance to the town.
+Here are our top picks and distance to places beyond town.

 We visited the cute town of Ely on another weekend from Cambridge.